AmirHosseinRezaaie/Store_page_landing-with-Figma/README.md

 - Icon library with **lucide-react**
 - - Multiple pages: Home, About, Product Detail
 - Smooth animations and interactive elements
 - Client-side routing with **react-router-dom**
+- Type-safe code with TypeScript
+- Fast and flexible styling with Tailwind CSS

 ## 🛠️ Tech Stack
 - **TypeScript** + **React** + **Vite**